 Shrubs are usually in summer cocktails, but we loved this flavor combination for the holidays in this shrub cocktail!

 The holidays bring lots of great seasonal flavors, one of the best being the fresh tart flavor of cranberries.
-Lots of classic Thanksgiving and Christmas dishes use cranberries, but probably the most famous cranberry dish is New England Cranberry Relish.
+Lots of classic Thanksgiving and Christmas dishes use cranberries, but we always have had a cranberry orange salad on our table!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Most people think of the jiggly sugary canned relish, but Mr. Nom’s family has always made a fresh version that uses fresh cranberries and oranges to make a sweet tart relish that is always a hit at the holiday meal.
 So why not make a cranberry orange cocktail?

 The sweet fresh citrus and the tart cranberries make a great relish that gets even better as the combination has a chance to sit and maturate as it gets a bit of a fermented tang.
 This flavor always reminded us of the holidays, and with Christmas fast approaching, we wanted to make a cocktail that embraced this flavor.